alexandern17/test-readme/README.md

   }
 });
 ```
 The response can be passed to the `processResponse` method as shown above.
-This method returns the response to the SDK to process, attaching any capture, track or optimize instructions to the interaction.
+This method returns the response to the SDK to process, attaching any capture, track or optimize instructions to the Interaction.

 *Note:*
 - This will send a `POST` request to Thunderhead ONE or Salesforce Interaction Studio.
 - When sending Interaction requests programmatically, please ensure the Interaction starts with a `/` and only contains letters, numbers and/or dashes.

 #### Send a response code
-To send a response code, call `sendResponseCode` by passing the response code and the corresponding interaction path as parameters as shown below:
+To send a response code, call `sendResponseCode` by passing the response code and the corresponding Interaction path as parameters as shown below:
 ```java
 One one = One.getInstance(getApplicationContext());
 one.sendResponseCode("yourCode", "/interactionPath");